MPAS-Dev/mpas-dev.github.com/README.md

 This repository houses the MPAS-Dev organization website.

-HTML that is pushed to this repository is automatically published at [the mpas-dev website](http://mpas-dev.github.com)
+HTML that is pushed to this repository is automatically published at [https://mpas-dev.github.io](https://mpas-dev.github.io).